The DC Rating

 Qualifications, Interests, and Working Environment

 An important qualification for people interested in the DC rating is the ability to use portable tools, equipment and machines.
 They also need good vision and normal color perception, manual dexterity, a good memory and resourcefulness.
 The ability to do detailed work and to work successfully in a team operation is essential.
 They should feel comfortable in front of small groups.
 Prior experience in leading others is a valuable asset.
 Writing, speaking and arithmetic skills, curiosity, physical strength, the ability to keep records and do repetitive tasks is also helpful.
-Normal color perception is required.

 Damage Controlmen work in a variety of climates at sea and ashore.
 They normally perform their work at sea in a controlled climate, but are often called upon, to work in machinery spaces and flight decks in various sea states and weather conditions.

 DC's may work in noisy environments on machinery spaces and flight decks in various sea states and weather conditions.
 People in this rating work closely with others, usually supervise and teach others and often do physical work.
-DC ASVAB Test requirements.
+DC ASVAB Test requirement.

 Credit Recommendations